Paige8973/LowHeadDamFatalitiesTestSite/README.md

 ##### Map Interaction

-Click on any red marker to view dam details in a popup Use map controls to zoom and pan across different regions Click "View Incidents" in popups to see detailed incident history
+Click on any red marker to view dam details in a popup.
+Use map controls to zoom and pan across different regions.
+Click "View Incidents" in popups to see detailed incident history.

 ##### Dam List

-Browse all dams in the scrollable list on the right side Click on any dam header to expand and view incident details Expanded dams show historical incidents sorted by date (newest first)
+Browse all dams in the scrollable list on the right side.
+Click on any dam header to expand and view incident details.
+Expanded dams show historical incidents sorted by date (newest first).

 ##### Basic Search

-Use the search bar to find dams by name, location, state, or county Results update in real-time as you type
+Use the search bar to find dams by name, location, state, or county.
+Results update in real-time as you type.
-Search terms work across multiple fields simultaneously
+Search terms work across multiple fields simultaneously.

 ##### Advanced Search

-Click "Advanced Search" to access detailed filtering options Date Range: Filter incidents by occurrence date Fatality Range: Set minimum/maximum fatality counts State Filter: Select specific states from dropdown River Name: Search by specific river systems
+Click "Advanced Search" to access detailed filtering options.
+Date Range: Filter incidents by occurrence date
+Fatality Range: Set minimum/maximum fatality counts
+State Filter: Select specific states from dropdown
+River Name: Search by specific river systems
 Keywords: Search within incident descriptions
 Active filters are displayed as removable tags

 ##### Sorting Options

-Sort dams by Name (A-Z), State, River, or Fatalities (highest first) Sorting applies to both map markers and list view
+Sort dams by Name (A-Z), State, River, or Fatalities (highest first).

 ##### Incident Details

-Each incident includes date, fatality count, and detailed description Validation sources provided as clickable links (web sources and file uploads) Incident photos displayed when available
+Each incident includes date, fatality count, and detailed description.
+Validation sources provided as clickable links (web sources and file uploads).
+Incident photos displayed when available.
-Documentation links for additional research
+Documentation links for additional research.
-When an incident is clicked, the map zooms in on that location
+When an incident is clicked, the map zooms in on that location.

 ##### Statistics Dashboard

-View real-time statistics at the top of the page
+View real-time statistics at the top of the page.
 Total fatalities across all recorded incidents
 Number of sites with recorded fatalities
-Most dangerous dam with highest fatality count
+Dam with highest fatality count
 Average fatalities per incident site

 ##### Pagination

-Navigate through large result sets using pagination controls 20 dams displayed per page
+Navigate through large result sets using pagination controls.
+20 dams displayed per page.
-Page information shows current page and total pages
+Page information shows current page and total pages.

 ##### Report Incident

-Click the "Report Incident" button to access the Google Form Submit new dam incidents with proper documentation Reports are reviewed before being added to the database
+Click the "Report Incident" button to access the Google Form.
+Submit new dam incidents with proper documentation.
+Reports are reviewed manually before being added to the database.

 ## Data Sources: